The Causes

 Above

-3,000 metres (10,000 feet) most people experience a periodic breathing
+3,000 metres (10,000 feet) most people experience a periodic

-during sleep known as Cheyne-Stokes Respirations.
-The pattern begins
+breathing during sleep known as Cheyne-Stokes Respirations.

-with a few shallow breaths and increases to deep sighing respirations
+The pattern begins with a few shallow breaths and increases

-then falls off rapidly even ceasing entirely for a few seconds and
+to deep sighing respirations then falls off rapidly even ceasing

-then the shallow breaths begin again.
+entirely for a few seconds and then the shallow breaths begin

 During the period when breathing stops the person often becomes

 restless and may wake with a sudden feeling of suffocation.
-This

-can disturb sleeping patterns, exhausting the climber.
+This can disturb sleeping patterns, exhausting the climber.

-This type of breathing is not considered abnormal at high altitudes.
+This type of breathing is not considered abnormal at high

+altitudes.
 Acetazolamide is helpful in relieving

 this periodic breathing.